bhurwitz33/be487-fall-2023/exercises/00_background_metadata/00_01-background-metadata.md

 ### Questions:
 - "How do you plan a metagenomics experiment?"
-- "How does a metagenomics project look like?"
+- "What does a metagenomics project look like?"
 ### Objectives:
 - "Learn the differences between shotgun and metabarcoding (amplicon metagenomics) techniques."
 - "Understand the importance of metadata."